About Bluetooth Hearing Aids

 Bluetooth In Our Lives

-Bluetooth enabled hearing aids are revolutionizing the industry.
-Many hearing aid manufacturers have developed “Made for iPhone” hearing aids that easily allow users to stream phone calls, music, and alerts directly to their hearing aids.
-Android phone users are not to be left out as hearing aids are being developed to directly stream from Android smartphones.
-Phonak recently announced the introduction of a “Made for Android” hearing aid.
+Bluetooth-enabled hearing aids have revolutionized the industry.
+Many hearing aid manufacturers have developed “Made for iPhone” and Android hearing aids that easily allow users to stream phone calls, music, and alerts directly to their hearing aids.

-Bluetooth and the underlying technology enables modern hearing aids to provide a unified listening experience.
+Bluetooth and the underlying technology enable modern hearing aids to provide a unified listening experience.
 Bluetooth connectivity can go beyond just enabling you to hear with your mobile phones.
 Using your hearing aid’s hearing loss correction as a baseline to enhance all other sound inputs, hearing aids can provide prescribed levels of amplification for better understanding with a multitude of peripheral devices.
-Users can experience a better hearing experience while watching tv, listening to music, or using the house and mobile phones, communicating in noisy environments or with any other Bluetooth device that streams audio.
+Users can experience a better hearing experience while watching tv, listening to music, using house and mobile phones, communicating in noisy environments, or with any other Bluetooth device that streams audio.

 In the past, wearing hearing aids often limited the user’s access to other personal audio devices such as cell phones and music players.
 For example, many people enjoy listening to a music player while exercising or walking.
 In the past, hearing aid wearers would have to replace their hearing aids with earbuds to be able to listen to music.
-Today’s hearing aids with Bluetooth technology, wearers are now able to connect with music devices and cell phones and stream corrected high sound quality audio and music directly to their hearing aids.
+With today’s Bluetooth hearing aids, wearers are now able to connect with music devices and cell phones and stream corrected high-sound quality audio and music directly to their hearing aids.